nestauk/dap_job_quality/README.md

 ## What dimensions of job quality do you extract?

-The term "job quality" refers to aspects of a job that affect worker wellbeing - for example how much the job is paid, and whether the contract is permanent.
-Most research on job quality rightly focuses on data from the employee's point of view, using surveys or interviews or, recently, [online reviews](https://www.escoe.ac.uk/publications/extracting-dimensions-of-job-quality-from-online-employee-reviews/).

 We took as our starting point [CIPD's seven dimensions of job quality](https://www.cipd.org/globalassets/media/knowledge/knowledge-hub/reports/2023-pdfs/2023-good-work-index-report-8407.pdf):

 1. pay and benefits